KleinerHacker/android-gif/README.md

 # Android GIF Library
-The Android GIF Libraray (android-gif) add support for GIF files in Android like existing structure of Android Bitmap.
+The Android GIF Libraray (android-gif) adds support for GIF files in Android like existing structure of Android Bitmap.
 This is the simplest way to use GIFs in Android:

 ## Examples